Mike Bickle Is Forever Unfit For Ministry

 Review of “7 Simple Ways to Test Prophecy” by Joshua Lewis of Remnant Radio

-So, the bottom line: I don’t believe in the church (or churches) Bickle planted with the endless name changes.
+The bottom line: I don’t believe in the church (or churches) Bickle planted with the endless name changes.
 (The name changes would have been for me a massive red flag flapping in the wind of instability.)
 I don’t believe he will lead a global charismatic movement and form a “Charismatic Vatican” in Kansas City as its headquarters.
 I don’t believe the prophetic words and visions and trips to heaven endorsing him.
-Alcala, Jones, Cain and Bickle himself are bad, self-serving informants to prop up the prophetic movement and history of Bickle’s church or churches.
+Alcala, Jones, Cain, and Bickle himself are bad, self-serving informants to prop up the prophetic movement and history of Bickle’s church or churches.
 All four of them were under judgment from 1980 and beyond.
 Because of their terrible sins against his Son’s church, his temple, his body, God allowed them to come under satanic attack and delusions, in the bigger picture of the movement and history.
 Bickle is still under judgment today.

-Mature Disciples Do Not Make Excuses for Unsound Christian Leaders
+Mature Disciples Do Not Make Excuses for Unsound Christian Leaders (I list fourteen excuses and reply to them under each point)

 RELATED